 reportedly based heavy bombers.

 The 10 P-40s took off from Kunming at noon that same day but got lost en route.
 The flight to Nam Sang was postponed until the next day; that was OK for the pilots.
-Loiwing China was a Tiger maintenance depot that had an American club, with a well-stocked bar.
+Loiwing China was a Tiger maintenance depot that had an American club, with

 It was 3:30 AM on the 24th of March 1942.
 Ten pilots walked to their P-40 aircraft from the small airfield in Burma.
 Three of the pilots had never flown at night before.
 Only one had been to Chiang Mai.
 They weren’t a member of anyone’s